vplauzon/vplauzon.github.io/_posts/2020/2/2020-06-03-ingesting-histocical-data-at-scale-with-kusto.md

 t<sub>s</sub>|Time at which we started *streaming* data into Kusto t<sub>i</sub>|Time at which we started the ingestion of historical data

-The point here is we don't want to reingest data between t<sub>s</sub> and t<sub>i</sub>.
+The point here is we don't want to re-ingest data between t<sub>s</sub> and t<sub>i</sub>.

 This can be hard to do if we do not control the historical data export.
 For instance, if that data is exported by a legacy system into Parquet files, it will unlikely cut at t<sub>s</sub>.
-Typially those process cut at fixed time internal and / or file size.
+Typically those process cut at fixed time internal and / or file size.

 This is a minor point and could be addressed with a [purge of data](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/concepts/data-purge).
 We find it more efficient (and elegant) to ingest the data *up to t<sub>s</sub>*.